-There are many different performance review software out there in the market.
+There are much different performance review software out there in the market.
 Choosing performance review software takes quite a lot of effort as there are a few key points you need to consider before you decide upon a certain software.

-These mistakes are just not with respect to software, they are also with respect to how users react to the software and how as a HR administrator, you may possess certain biases against software, that prevent the software from being utilized to its full potential.
+These mistakes are just not with respect to software, they are also with respect to how users react to the software and how as an HR administrator, you may possess certain biases against software, that prevent the software from being utilized to its full potential.

-Many a time, when organization rejects a software app and then decides it is not for them, one of the main reasons why is that they probably made a few mistakes while using the software that ended up diminishing the experience instead of enhancing it.
+Many a time, when an organization rejects a software app and then decides it is not for them, one of the main reasons why is that they probably made a few mistakes while using the software that ended up diminishing the experience instead of enhancing it.

 Objective versus Subjective